-....is to meet the needs of West Oxfordshire's communities without significant change to the intrinsic character of the District.
+....is to meet the needs of West Oxfordshire's communities, and play a role in helping to meet wider needs, without significant change to the intrinsic character of the District.
 We want this area to continue to be one of the best places in which to live, work, play and visit.

-There will be a network of safe, inclusive, vibrant, well-connected and prosperous market towns and villages within a healthy, attractive and biodiversity rich environment where new development achieves a high standard of design and respects and complements the distinctive character of the area whilst managing the impacts of climate change.
+There will be a network of safe, inclusive, vibrant, well-connected and prosperous market towns and villages within a healthy, attractive, historically and biodiversity rich environment where new development achieves a high standard of design and respects and complements the distinctive character of the area whilst managing the impacts of climate change.